-After FCC Map Release Date, NTIA Says Infrastructure Money to Be Finalized by June 2023
+After FCC Map Release Date, NTIA Says Infrastructure Money to Be Allocated by June 2023

 The NTIA urged eligible entities to submit challenges to the FCC’s broadband map by January 13, 2023.

-WASHINGTON, November 10, 2022 – The National Telecommunications and Information Administration announced Thursday its intention to announce allocations from the $42.5-billion Broadband Equity, Access, and Deployment program by June 30, 2023.
+WASHINGTON, November 10, 2022 – The National Telecommunications and Information Administration said Thursday its intention to announce allocations from the $42.5-billion Broadband Equity, Access, and Deployment program by June 30, 2023.

 Don’t miss the discussion about “What’s the State of IIJA?” at Digital Infrastructure Investment–Washington on November 17, 2022: Nearly one year into the passage of the Infrastructure Investment and Jobs Act, what is its state of implementation?
 How are state broadband offices feeling about the pace of the National Telecommunications and Information Administration?
 What are they doing to prepare for it?
 How big of a jolt to the broadband industry will the IIJA be?

-Note: Clarification: A previous headline said the NTIA would “finalize” money by June 2023.
-In actuality, the NTIA will initially announce BEAD “allocations” by June 2023, then eligible entities must submit proposals to the NTIA for approval before the money is fully disbursed, which could be sometime after June 2023.